MayorFalomo/Twitter-clone/README.md

 - Real-time messaging (pictures and videos included).
 - Receive Notifications when your post is liked, retweeted, quoted and commented on or being followed.
-- Option to view Tailored post for you based on your following
+- View tailored tweets for you based on your following
 - Notifications clear after 1 day though, this is to reduce the load on the database.
 - Follow and Unfollow other users.
 - commenting on a tweet and replying comments.